 Mirrors come in incredible variety, shapes and forms with distinct features according to their applications.
 The most common of those applications are mirrors for personal grooming, of which the vanity mirror is the most common and well-known.
 So what is a vanity mirror?

 Vanity mirror is an essential everyday-use personal grooming mirror that is used to check your appearance, do your hair, apply makeup and basically assist you to look your best.
-Vanity mirror is often referred to as the makeup mirror.
+Vanity mirror is often called a makeup mirror.

 There are many types – shapes, sizes, forms and functionality – of vanity mirrors.
 Vanity mirrors can be wall-mounted, free-standing, or a portable travel vanity mirror that you can carry with you wherever you go.
-Vanity mirror with the lights is the best for women to apply makeup.
+Vanity mirror with the lights is most preferred by women to apply makeup.

 Vanity mirrors are not only functional but can be a beautiful home decor, complementing your vanity home decor theme.
 You can buy a vanity home decor set or even be creative and do it yourself (DIY).

 Have you ever wondered why the mirror used for applying makeup to make us look glamorous is called a “vanity” mirror?

 I searched the internet for history of vanity mirror and to understand the thinking behind its vanity name.
 Historically, vanity mirror is associated with vanity table, a table often fitted with drawers and a mirror in front of which one sits while dressing and grooming oneself, and goes back to the eighteenth century.

 What is usually called a vanity table today was called a dressing table in the 19th century.
 In the 18th century, it was known as a toilet table.
 By the 1750s, a mirror that could be tipped for a better view was attached to the top of the table.
 So that is how we have the vanity table and vanity mirror.

 I could not find any information on why the mirror is called “vanity”.